Families of Association Schemes on Triples from Two-Transitive Groups: Introduction

+An association scheme is a set $X=\lr{R_i}_{i=0}^m$ of binary relations on a finite nonempty set $\Omega$ that partitions $\Omega \times \Omega$ and which satisfies certain symmetry requirements.
+These requirements are flexible enough to accommodate a variety of mathematical objects yet rigid enough to afford desirable algebraic and combinatorial properties.
+For instance, the adjacency algebras of association schemes and their duals under the Hadamard product are semisimple, and the parameters of these algebras may be used in the classification of certain types of graphs \cite{bannai_algebraic_1984}.

-In the 1990 paper \cite{mesner_association_1990}, Mesner and Bhattacharya extended the notion of association schemes to association schemes on triples (ASTs), whose underlying relations are ternary instead of binary.
-By generalizing the usual $m\times m$ binary square matrix product $(A,B)\mapsto AB$ to an $m\times m \times m$ ternary cubic hypermatrix product $(A,B,C)\mapsto ABC $, the resulting adjacency hypermatrices form a (generally) non-associative ternary algebra.
+In the 1990 paper \cite{mesner_association_1990}, Mesner and Bhattacharya extended the notion of association schemes to association schemes on triples (ASTs).
+Here, the underlying relations are ternary instead of binary.
+By generalizing the usual $m\times m$ binary square matrix product $(A,B)\mapsto AB$ to an $m\times m \times m$ ternary cubic hypermatrix product $(A,B,C)\mapsto ABC $, the resulting adjacency hypermatrices form a non-associative ternary algebra.
 In the same paper, the authors showed that a two-transitive action of a group $G$ on a set $\Omega$ induces an AST, denoted $X=\lr{R_i}_{i=0}^m$, by letting the relations $ R_i$ in $X$ be the orbits of the induced action of $G$ on $\Omega \times \Omega \times \Omega$.
-In particular, the authors gave the sizes of the ASTs obtained from the affine general linear groups $AGL(1,n)$, the projective special linear groups $PSL(2,n)$, the Suzuki groups $Sz(2^{2k+1})$, and the Higman-Sims group $HS$.
-Moreover, they also computed for some products of the adjacency hypermatrices of the the ASTs obtained from $AGL(1,n)$ and $PSL(2,n)$.
-This is equivalent to determining some of the intersection numbers $p_{ijk}^l$ of the aforementioned ASTs.
+In particular, the authors gave the sizes (number of relations) of the ASTs obtained from the affine general linear groups $AGL(1,n)$, the projective special linear groups $PSL(2,n)$, the Suzuki groups $Sz(2^{2k+1})$, and the Higman-Sims group $HS$.
+Moreover, they also determined some intersection numbers of the ASTs obtained from $AGL(1,n)$ and $PSL(2,n)$ by computing for some products of the adjacency hypermatrices of the corresponding ASTs.

-Other works on ASTs include \cite{mesner_ternary_1994}, which considers generalized identities and inverses for the ternary algebras of ASTs, and \cite{Zealand2021}, which investigates ASTs whose relations are invariant under a transitive cyclic subgroup of the symmetric group.
-Furthermore, \cite{balma2022} applies an algorithm for classifying ASTs whose relations are invariant under a group action to determine some ASTs over few vertices up to isomorphism.
-However, much remains unknown for association schemes on triples.
-For instance, it is not known whether an analogue for the semisimplicity and duality properties of the adjacency algebras of classical association schemes holds for ASTs.
+Other works on ASTs include generalizations of identity elements and inverse elements for the ternary algebras of ASTs \cite{mesner_ternary_1994}, ASTs with relations invariant under a transitive cyclic subgroup of the symmetric group \cite{Zealand2021}, an algorithm for classifying ASTs whose relations are invariant under a given group action \cite{balma2022}, and ASTs obtained by decomposing or taking the unions of relations of an existing AST \cite{balmasurvey}.
+However, much remains unknown for ASTs.
+For instance, it is not known whether the ternary algebras of ASTs satisfy analogues for the semisimplicity and duality properties of the adjacency algebras of classical association schemes.